til

 Step 3: TinyGo #

 I just couldn’t stop there though.
-As I was investigation cross-compilation to WASM in go, I came across TinyGo.
+As I was investigating cross-compilation to WASM in go, I came across TinyGo.
 This is an alternative to the Go compiler that can target WASM, and ‘Small Places’ in general.
 So I thought: could it do better?
 My go-calcmark implementation doesn’t do anything fancy with concurrency so it’s a good candidate for the simple expectations that TinyGo can meet.

 This took some trial and error and I have not yet built it into my release pipeline because I’m not sure it’s worth the effort yet.